Lots of perks when you live in a home in Houlton Maine, are at a border crossing for New Brunswick Canada.

 Lots of border crossing options between Maine and Canada.
 Our side a little heavily fortified and the process tighter going back and forth across the US / Canada border crossing.

 Also, one more think to be grateful for that took a long time to resolve.
+Settled with a bottle of whiskey I have always been told.
 Where was the border of Maine and Canada?

 MOOERS REALTY 69 North Street Houlton Maine 04730